Portobello Police Station: History

 The building ceased to be the local seat of government when the burgh of Portobello was annexed by the City of Edinburgh in 1896.
 It went on to serve as a public library but, by the late 1950s, the building was considered unfit for purpose and was criticized for being dirty, dark and overcrowded.
 The library service relocated to a modern building in Rosefield Place in October 1963.

 The building was then converted for use as the Portobello Police Station: when Caroline Hogg went missing in 1983, it was Portobello Police Station that Caroline's mother called to report that her daughter was missing.
 Robert Black was subsequently arrested, tried and found guilty of her murder.
 It ceased to perform that role after operational police offices were withdrawn from the station October 2016.
 Police Scotland confirmed that it would market the building for sale in August 2024.

+After Police Scotland decided to sell the building, Portobello Community Council undertook consultations in which 97% of respondents agreed with the proposal of a charity, Action Porty, taking over the building for the community.
+The Scottish Land Fund announced in December 2025 that they were granting £499,570 to Action Porty for the purchase of the former police station and, in January 2026, Edinburgh council gave planning permission for the proposed changes and the building was transferred into community ownership on 23 March 2026.